The Renewable Energy Law Review: Russia

 Conclusions and outlook

 Implementing incentive mechanisms for the use of renewable energy in the Russian legal system has created significant activity in this sector and renewable energy facilities are constantly under construction.
 Localisation requirements have brought new production facilities to the country, with suppliers able to produce components for renewable energy locally now being in high demand.
-We have even seen the first examples of locally produced components being exported.20
+We have even seen the first examples of locally produced components being exported.25 With the recently established requirement of the target value of export of locally produced generating equipment, other examples should follow.

-We expect the market to develop further and to encompass segments that are currently beyond the scope of Decree 449, such as energy supply sectors in isolated territories.
+On the other side, it may encompass segments that are currently beyond the scope of Decree 449, such as energy supply sectors in isolated territories, micro-generation and voluntary demand on electric power generated by renewable energy facilities.
 Russian politics are supporting these developments.
-Today, Russian renewable energy offers more potential and opportunities than ever before.

-In parallel with these funding measures, the Market Council has initiated development of the concept of Russian green certificates, which may be used to supplement the existing structure.
+In parallel, the Market Council has initiated development of the concept of Russian green certificates, which may be used to supplement the existing structure.
 Work is being done by the Market Council in this respect; thus, for the first time in Russia, the concept of green certificates seems to be a potentially workable option.
 By selling these green certificates, consumers could reduce their total amount of payments for capacity under the current support mechanism of capacity supply agreements, while for power suppliers, the green certificates could act as a source of return on their investments.

 1 Thomas Heidemann is a partner and Dmitry Bogdanov is a senior associate at CMS Russia.

-2 A medium-sized hydropower plant is one whose aggregate capacity is between 5MW and 25MW.
+3 A medium-sized hydropower plant is one whose aggregate capacity is between 5MW and 25MW (and since 2021 – between 5MW and 50MW).

 5 Decree of the Russian Government No. 1-r dated 8 January 2009.

-10 Currently an investor may expect a 12 per cent profit margin; a 14 per cent margin was provided to renewable energy projects whose tenders were carried out in 2013 and 2014.
+12 Currently, an investor may expect a 12 per cent profit margin; a 14 per cent margin was provided to renewable energy projects whose tenders were carried out before 1 January 2016.